mmcshane10/National-Parks/README.md

 ## Description

 _A backend API application for National Parks.
-Database returns the name, description, location, size, and annual visitor information for each entry._
+Database returns the name, description, location, size, and annual visitor information for each entry.
+Versioning has been added to this API, as has NSwag._

 ## Endpoints